Pathak94/electronut.github.io/about/index.md

         Smitten with electronics since childhood, Mahesh has managed to make himself even more dangerous by learing some programming.
 Loves photography, reading
         (especially Sci-Fi), art, and good cinema.
-        Has a tendency to mutter "comma, space!" while reading articles written by others.
+This author of *Python Playground* (No Starch Press, USA) has a tendency to mutter "comma, space!" while reading articles written by others.
         </td>
 </tr>